gabriel-legros-ensta/CN2-CVAE_FNN-Inverse-Design/README.md

 ## PROJECT OVERVIEW

-This project for nanophotonics design optimization involves developing a **feedforward neural network** and a **genetic algorithm** to optimize the design of nanophotonics silicon subwavelength grating waveguide.
-This tool aims to predict and tune the design parameters of a waveguides to reach a specific refractive index at a given wavelength.
+This project for nanophotonics design optimization involves developing a **FeedForward Neural Network** and a **Conditional Variational Autoencoder** (CVAE) to optimize the design of silicon nanophotonic subwavelength grating waveguides.
+This tool aims to predict and adjust the waveguide design parameters to achieve a specific refractive index at a given wavelength.

 ## GETTING STARTED ON YOUR MACHINE